0n0w1c/electric-grid/readme.md

 Circuit poles create copper wire connections for performance considerations, but they are hidden

 Startup setting to disable the electric network overhaul, effectively Transformator only.
+Startup setting to enable transformator overload protection, preventing connections that would overload the electric network.
 Startup settings to modify electric poles, they only take effect if the overhaul is active.

 *Transformators can be controlled via the circuit and/or logistic networks.*